Posts tagged as:

 { 2 comments }

-The search for the “killer application” has been haunting the Internet business since the beginning of the broadband era (probably earlier but things intensified as soon as infrastructure enabled the variety of choice).
-All ISPs are searching for the killer app, that will differentiate them from the competition.
-The prefered choice so far for ISPs [...]
+The search for the “killer application” has been haunting the Internet business since the beginning of the broadband era (probably earlier but things got uglier as soon as infrastructure allowed for a variety of choices).
+ISPs are searching for the killer app, in an attempt to differentiate their offerings from the competition.
+The preferred choice [...]

 { 3 comments }